cxai/Docker-CxCore/README.md

 # CxSAST on a Docker platform
 A modular, fast and up-to-date environment for running Checkmarx Static Application Security Testing solution as Docker containers.
+I.e. CxSAST running on Docker.
+If you are looking for the docker containers for various third-party systems that integrate with CxSAST look [here](https://github.com/cxai/Docker-CxIntegrations).

 ## About
 This is an **unofficial**, unsupported development release not intended for production.
-It is a proof of concept, to show that it's indeed possible to run it on Windows Docker Containers.
-It also has the following features:
+Treat it as a proof of concept to show that it's indeed possible to run it on Windows Docker Containers.

-* Cloud friendly - scalable and relocatable
+* Cloud friendly - deployable with a single command, fully modularized for redundancy and scalability
+* Instant startup and shutdown
-* You can scale up or down by adding and removing engine containers.
+* Scale up or down by adding and removing engine containers.
 Engines self-add themselves into the scan manager configuration.
-* Orchestrated startup and shutdown through a docker swarm, to ensure parts come up in a proper way and stay up
-* Database is stored in a docker volume that can be backed up and swapped for a different DB at any time
+* Database can be backed-up and swapped on the fly
-* A Web GUI controller for all components, networks and volumes
+* A Web GUI (portainer) controller for all components, networks and volumes

-Following the Docker best practice CxSAST is split up into functional components - CxEngine, CxManagers, CxPortal.
-MSSQL is running in a separate container as well.
-This approach affords better scalability and HA, at a small cost of the networking overhead.
-It also conforms to the [Distributed Architecture](https://checkmarx.atlassian.net/wiki/spaces/KC/pages/79921199/Distributed+Architecture).

-Images:
+Docker images:
 * CxSAST Manager - Scan, job and system managers
 * CxSAST Portal - Web UI
 * CxSAST Engine - Scan engine
 * MSSQL Express - A custom build of the microsoft's linux mssql server with telemetry disabled

-If you are looking for the containers for various systems that integrate with Checkmarx SAST look [here](https://github.com/cxai/Docker-CxIntegrations).

 The build *does not* contain the Checkmarx installer or the license required to run CxSAST.
 You will need to download, unzip the installer separately and get the license before it can run.
-Read more in the build section.
+Read more in the [build section](build.md).

+Following the Docker best practice CxSAST is split up into functional components - CxEngine, CxManagers, CxPortal.
+MSSQL is running in a separate container as well.
+This approach affords better scalability and HA, at a small cost of the networking overhead.
+It also conforms to the [Distributed Architecture](https://checkmarx.atlassian.net/wiki/spaces/KC/pages/79921199/Distributed+Architecture).

 CxSAST runs inside docker containers based off a Microsoft's Windows Server Core image, with telemetry disabled by default.
 To run these containers on a Linux host you will need a VM with Docker like [this one](https://app.vagrantup.com/StefanScherer/boxes/windows_2016_docker) from Stefan Scherer.